askvinod16/levypy/README.md

 A Simple Python Driver for LevelDB

-It has simple API to  LevelDB like insert key/val, delete key and get key/val It uses default write/read options for simple access.
+It has simple API to  LevelDB like insert key/value, delete key and get key/value It uses default write/read options for simple access.

 It is pretty fast since it is built using cython/c++ It has forward iteration and reverse iteration of keys.
 During iteration, there are ways to delete Key/Value and modify the Value.

 ## - Installation
-Currenlty it is a beta version. it is available from testpypi distribution (only linux package).
+Currently it is a beta version. it is available from testpypi distribution (only linux package).
 ```shell
 pip install -i https://test.pypi.org/simple/ levypy==0.1.0
 ```